OwaisNoorie/DTTask/README.md

 # DTTask

-WhatsApp-like frontend developed using HTML, CSS, and JavaScript.
-Responsive chat interface with sidebar contacts, message history, and text area.
-Messages and chat information are dynamically retrieved from JSON, demonstrating DOM manipulation, event handling, and interactive UI development.
+This is a WhatsApp-like frontend created with HTML, CSS, and JavaScript.
+As no Figma file or design resources were given, this is the maximum I could achieve by designing the layout and functionality on my own assumptions.
+It shows creation of webpages, a responsive chat interface, and dynamic features like rendering chats and messages from JSON data.